 To determine if your anxiety and other symptoms are a result of BVD, our compassionate doctors utilize both a standard eye examination and a comprehensive NeuroVisual Examination and use those results to prescribe specialized aligning lenses.

 If driving makes you feel anxious and scared and is accompanied by nausea, you might have BVD.
 A NeuroVisual Examination performed by one of our experienced doctors at Vision Specialists of Michigan can help.
-To schedule an appointment, call (248) 258 – 9000 and receive relief from your symptoms.
+To schedule an appointment, call (248) 258-9000 and receive relief from your driving anxiety symptoms.